Pensacola Snappers: History

 The "Snappers" were preceded in minor league play by the 1903 Pensacola team that played as members of the Interstate League.

-The Pensacola "Snappers" began play in the 1913 season, joining the six-team, Class D level Cotton States League.
-The Clarksdale Swamp Angels, Columbus Joy Riders, Jackson Lawmakers, Meridian Metropolitans and Selma Centralites joined Pensacola in beginning Florida East Coach League play on April 10, 1913.
+In 1913, Pensacola resumed minor league play, as the Pensacola "Snappers" became members of the six-team, Class D level Cotton States League.
+The Clarksdale Swamp Angels, Columbus Joy Riders, Jackson Lawmakers, Meridian Metropolitans and Selma Centralites teams joined Pensacola in beginning league play on April 10, 1913.

 The "Snappers" nickname corresponds to local fishing and harvesting.
 The region is known for red snapper fishing.

-On April 27, 1913, the Snappers defeated Columbus 16–3, pounding out 27 hits in the victory.
+On April 27, 1913, the Snappers defeated Columbus 16–3, compiling 27 hits in the victory.
 After the win over Columbus, Pensacola had a record of 6–5 and were in third place behind first place Jackson, who had a 12–2 record.

 In their only season of play, the 1913 Pensacola Snappers finished second in the league standings.
 Playing under manager Jimmy Hamilton, Pensacola ended the season with a record of 67–29 and finished 4.5 games behind the first place Jackson Lawmakers (71–24) in the final standings.

 The Cotton States League folded following the completion of the 1913 season, with the onset of World War I. The league resumed play in 1922, without a Pensacola franchise.

-Pensacola, Florida next hosted minor league baseball when the 1927 Pensacola Pilots began play as members of Class B level Southeastern League.
+Pensacola, Florida next hosted minor league baseball in 1927, when the Pensacola Pilots began play as members of Class B level Southeastern League.